Revamp your wallet with the most common financial goals examples to get your money back on track!

 Yesterday we talked about how to get a big-picture view of your finances.
 Did you know that a small hole can sink a big ship?
 Maybe your nice big ship has quite a few small holes?

-You can have the Trim app do this for you, as they will let you know about subscription costs and even negotiate your bills.
-Comcast here we come! and they take 1/3 of your yearly savings amount.
+You can have the Trim app do this for you, as it will let you know about subscription costs and even negotiate your bills.
+Comcast, here we come! and they take 1/3 of your yearly savings amount.
 Not too shabby!

 January 4th – Know Your Life’s True Cost

 Yesterday we talked about cutting costs, like subscriptions.
 But do you realize how much they are costing you?
 Hint, it’s a helluva lot!

 I know, I know, it’s only $12.99 a month for Netflix, and now Disney+ is $7.99 a month for basic programming, and then there’s cable, Hulu, Amazon Prime, and 457 other options (seemingly).